fdsCG/techio-java-template/markdowns/welcome.md

 # Visual and Interactive Content

 Tech.io provides all the tools to embed visual and interactive content like a Web app or a Unix terminal.
-Please refer to the [documentation](/doc) to go more in-depth about the viewers integration.
+Please refer to the [documentation](/doc) to go more in-depth about the viewer integrations.